msupply-foundation/conforma-server/documentation/Glossary.md

 **Stage** — A defined stage an application (or Section) must go through.
 Basic Drug registration would have the stages “Screening”, “Assessment” and “Final Approval”, for example.

 **Status** — The “state” of an application at any given time, which would affect what can be done with it.
-E.g. “Submitted” -- would mean it can be assigned, but not edited by the applicant.
-“Under Review” would mean it can have Step approvals and comments added by a Reviewer.
+E.g. “Submitted” -- would mean it can be assigned to be reviewed, but not edited by the applicant.
+“Under Review” would mean it can have response approvals and comments added by a Reviewer.
 Final Status is “Complete”, which (probably) puts it into a read-only state.

 **Outcome** — The final result of an application.
 Will most likely be either “Approved” or “Rejected” once it reaches the “Complete” status, and before that would be “Pending” (or perhaps Null).